openandclose/tosixinch/docs/topics.rst

 In running module, any other return codes and values (not 0, 100, 101, 102) are interpreted as 0.
-(It is to permit normal Python return value ``None``.
+(It is to permit normal Python return value of ``None``.
-Python itself will abort the program if something goes wrong.)
+Python itself will abort the program if something goes wrong).

 Viewcmd